West Adams Terrace, Los Angeles

-West Adams Terrace is a neighborhood in Los Angeles.
+West Adams Terrace is a neighborhood in the West Adams area of Los Angeles.
 Dating back to 1905, it contains seven Los Angeles Historic-Cultural Monuments, one property on the National Register of Historic Places and one Green Book property.
 In 2003, the neighborhood was designated a Historic Preservation Overlay Zone.

 History

-The earliest mention of West Adams Terrace in the Los Angeles Times was on July 16, 1905.
-It describes the area as a "beautiful residence subdivision" with lots being sold for $40,000.
-Sold by the Mesa Land Company, the community is noted as the "last piece of high ground on Adams Street".
+In 1905, West Adams Terrace was platted in from what had been called the Bauer tract.
+The area on the north side of Adams Street (west of Western Avenue) was under the control of the Mesa Land Company, a syndicate headed by William Miles, president, and Charles McKenzie, H.R.
+Callender, S.J.
+White and C.G.
+Andrews.
+Noted as "the last piece of available elevated land [with] a magnificent view of the valley and surrounding foothills", the land was divided into 235 lots with building restrictions ranging from $2,500 to $5,000.
+The earliest use of the name "West Adams Terrace" in the Los Angeles Times was on July 16, 1905.
+The area was then described as a "beautiful residence subdivision" with lots being sold for $40,000.

 During the next few years, the Times continued to report sales in the neighborhood.
 On March 6, 1910, the Times announced that architect A.B.
 Benton had completed plans for a residence for F.M.
 Vale on Eleventh Avenue in West Adams Terrace.

 In the 1950s, a Green Book property serving African-American tourists was located in the neighborhood.
 The name West Adams Terrace continued to be used for residential sales in both the Los Angeles Times and the Los Angeles Sentinel.